BhautikDonga/BhautikDonga.github.io/_pages/about.md

 ---
-title : "About"
+title: "About"
-permalink : /about/
+permalink: /about/
 header:
   image: "/images/myfav.jpg"
 ---

 I'm study B.Tech in ICT(Information and Communication Technology).
 This is my first project as a learner.